Pac4games/dotfiles/README.md

 - [`nvim-treesitter`](https://github.com/nvim-treesitter/nvim-treesitter) - Better syntax highlighting for Neovim.
 - [`nvim-ts-rainbow`](https://github.com/p00f/nvim-ts-rainbow) - Rainbow paratheses addon for treesitter.

-Also includes the [Dracula Vim theme](https://github.com/dracula/vim), and some other plugins not mentioned that might be purged in the next commits, feel free to remove them and see if you have any issues!
+Also includes the [Nightfox Nvim theme](https://github.com/EdenEast/nightfox.nvim), and some other plugins not mentioned that might be purged in the next commits, feel free to remove them and see if you have any issues!